 - Financial Assets

-- o Cash and cash equivalents
+- Cash and cash equivalents

-- o Restricted cash and cash equivalents
+- Restricted cash and cash equivalents

-- o Receivables
+- Receivables

-- o Amounts receivable for services
+- Amounts receivable for services

 - Financial Liabilities

-- o Payables
+- Payables

 Initial recognition and measurement of financial instruments is at fair value which normally equates to the transaction cost or the face value.
 Subsequent measurement is at amortised cost using the effective interest method.